 The sawhead comes partly preassembled.
 The anti-tip wheels of the carriage are to be installed immediately after the sawhead is positioned on the rails.
-Then, the petrol engine or the electric motor has to be installed on the sawhead.
-After this, the equipment must be adjusted in the same order as is outlined in the user manual in the chapter Order of adjustment to ensure proper operation of the machine.
+After the anti-tip wheels are installed, the sawhead requires a final assembly.
+Then, the equipment must be adjusted in the same order as is outlined in the user manual in the chapter Order of adjustment to ensure proper operation of the machine.

-SAWHEAD WEIGHT: 210 KG
+SAWHEAD WEIGHT: 178 KG